COMP122/comp122-f24/models-comp-comm/notes_09_15.md

         - open resource
         - online
         - one hour timelime
-        - 48 hour window to take the quize
+        - 48 hour window to take the quiz
    1. MD Assignment: 11-
       - To be released on Wednesday
       - View it as a practice for the quiz